tabreturn/tabreturn.github.io/_posts/2018-08-10-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

   </figcaption>
 </figure>

 By packing every frame into a single image, the developer need only load a single sprite sheet graphic, thus reducing memory and processing overhead.
-Typically, all of the background elements are also packed into a separate sprite sheet.
-The technique dates back to early video game development but has been utilised in other domains, such as web development.
+Additionally, all of the background elements are packed into a separate sprite sheet of their own.
+The technique dates back to early video game development but has since been utilised in other domains, such as web development.

 To create a sprite sheet animation of your own, create a new sketch and save it as "spritesheet_animation".
 Within this, create a "data" folder.
 Download a copy of the Nyan Cat sprite sheet and place it in the data folder: